vitalwarley/hermetism/output/sol_em_aries_raw_extractions/angels/06_lehahel_01.md

 # Raw Extraction: 06_lehahel_01

-### Kabbalistic Angel: Lelahal
+### Extracted Information about the Kabbalistic Angel Lelahel

-**Name:** Lelahal
+- **Name:** Lelahel
-**Type:** Seraphim
+- **Order:** Seraphim
-**Sphere Association:** Netzach in Kether
+- **Sphere Association:** Netzach in Kether
-**Hebrew (Gematria):**
-- Lamed (ל)
-- Lamed (ל)
-- Heh (ה)
-**Total Gematria Value:** 65 (LLH - Lelahal)
-**Additional Gematria Value:** 96 (LLHL - Lahal)

-**Divine Attribute:** Deus Louvável (God to be Praised)
-**Virtues and Powers:**
-- Amor (Love)
+- **Hebrew Text:**
-- Justiça (Justice)
+  - **Spelling:** ללהל
-- Missão de Vida (Life Mission)
-- Saúde e Cura (Health and Healing)
-- Ciências e Artes (Sciences and Arts)

-**Time Periods:**
+  - **Gematria:** LLH - Lelah (65), LLHL - Lalahel (96)
-- Invocação: 01:40 - 02:00
+- **Time Period of Invocation:** 01:40 - 02:00
+- **Angelic Aspect:** Ascentor
+- **Alchemical Elements:** Fire (Enxofre), Earth (Sal)
+- **Zodiac Association:**
-- Zodiac: 25° 29' 59" Venus in Aries 25° 29' 59"
+  - **Sign:** Venus in Aries

-**Angel Association:**
-- Príncipe: Os Serafins/Metatron
-- Anjo Assistente: Ascentcer

-**Alchemical Elements:**
-- Fogo/Enxofre (Fire/Sulfur)
-- Terra/Sal (Earth/Salt)

-**Colors:**
-- Branco (White)
-- Verde (Green)
-- Vermelho (Red)
+  - **Degrees:** 25°-29°59'
-- Laranja-Escuro (Dark Orange)
+- **Colors:** White, Green, Red, Dark Orange
+- **Divine Attribute:** God praised
+- **Virtues and Powers:**
+  - Love, Justice, Mission of Life, Health, Arts, and Sciences

-**Spiritual Attributes:**
+- **Main Attributes:**
-- Ajuda seus protegidos a atingirem o sucesso (Helps its protegidos attain success)
-- Domina as artes, a fortuna, as ciências e o amor (Masters the arts, fortune, sciences, and love)
-- Protege contra pessoas maldosas (Protects against malicious people)
+  - Assists in achieving success and prosperity, happiness in love, and dominion over arts, fortune, and sciences.
+Protects against evil intentions.
+- **Demon:** Valefer - stimulates ambition, pride, corruption, variability, and illicit dealings in financial matters.

 ### Description:
-Lelahal is the angel of beauty, talent, and artistic expression, aiding individuals in expressing themselves clearly and understanding their surroundings.
-A being that influences those born under its guidance, Lelahal inspires generosity and eloquence.
-This angel is invoked for illumination, healing, and creativity, especially in artistic endeavors.
+Lelahel is described as an angel of beauty and artistic talent, aiding individuals in self-expression and understanding their emotions.
+This angel is also tied to healing and creativity, assisting those seeking clarity and wisdom.

 ### Principal Characteristics:
-1. **Iluminação e Sabedoria:** Provides the ability to illuminate paths and reveals the clarity for seekers of knowledge.
-2. **Cura:** Strong affinity for healing, especially for those who suffer.
-3. **Inspiração e Motivação:** Serves as a source of inspiration, instilling hope and enthusiasm.
-4. **Talento e Criatividade:** Encourages artistic expression and harmony through various forms of expression.
+- **Illumination and Wisdom:** Lelahel is known for illuminating paths and providing clarity to seekers.
+- **Healing:** Strong healing attributes.
+- **Inspiration and Motivation:** Source of inspiration and infuses enthusiasm.
+- **Talent and Creativity:** Encourages expression in arts, promoting beauty through artistic expression.

-### Visual Element Analysis:
+### Visual Elements Analysis:
-While I cannot analyze specific images, the reference to symbols or sigils often associated with angels and Kabbalistic practices may include astrological symbols, alchemical symbols, or other geometric representations.
-These typically convey the attributes and powers of the angel, emphasizing their spiritual significance and connection to elemental forces or celestial influences.
+The surrounding visual elements, including symbols, sigils, or illustrations (if present), could elaborate on the themes of divine providence associated with Lelahel, often emphasizing light, creativity, and spirituality.
+These designs may include artistic representations of the associated sphere or alchemical symbols that reflect the elemental attributes linked to Lelahel's influence on art and healing.